CMU-313/Teedy/README.md

 mvn clean -DskipTests install
 ```

-**TODO: give an indication of what a successful build looks like.**

 After successfully building Teedy from source, you can launch a Teedy instance by running the following commands from the root directory:

 ```console